kyberdrb/installed_packages_linux/README.md

 * minitube - my favorite player for playing videos in 1440p/2K/4K with lower GPU power consumption than hardware accelerated MPV `mpv --hwdec=auto`, but only at those higher video resolutions, i. e.
 1440p+, and with hardware acceleration just like VNC.
     - it combines the advantages of MPV and VNC for smooth Youtube playback: seeking function from MPV and hardware acceleration from VNC

+* brave - Brave Browser: internet browser with focus on privacy

 * ungoogled-chromium
     - https://aur.archlinux.org/packages/ungoogled-chromium/
     - https://github.com/Eloston/ungoogled-chromium#enhancing-features